shiv07tiwari/blockchain-go/README.md

 # Key learnings
-* While building this project, I also read the book "The Lean Startup"
+* While building this project, I also read the book [The Lean Startup](http://theleanstartup.com/)
 * Blockchain is a database.
 * Every blockchain starts with a Genesis file which is used to distribute the first tokens to early members of the chain.
 It is never updated afterwards.
 * A whitepaper servers to outline the specifications of how the particular blockchain will look and behave.